dberma15/CumulativeProspectTheory/README.md

 There are six files.
 Two files for data with only positive valued gamble options.
 Two files for data with only negative valued gample options.
 Two files for data with positive and negative valued gamble options.
 According to CPT, there are two sets of parameters: one for positive values and one for negative values.
 Therefore, separating the estimation into positive, negative, and mixed is necessary, as the absence of positive or negative values means there is no data to estimate parameters.

 ## How to use the code
 There are two ways to use the code.
 The first is running it on data to determine the parameters for CPT.
 The other is to validate it.
+This is the same for all three R files.

 ### Experimental Use
  Set testingKnownData=0